-Choosing the a kitchen knife set is really dependent on your personal preference, especially because you will be using them for a good long time.
+Choosing the kitchen knife set is dependent on your personal preference, mainly because you will be using them for a good long time.
 Some prefer modern stainless steel others prefer classic sets.

-Is it for this reason that I will focus this review this particular set:
+Is it for this reason that I will focus this review on this particular set:

-The set will be a good addition to your kitchen counter and the block is a definite space saver.
+The set will be an excellent addition to your kitchen counter, and the block is a definite space saver.

-One option that I have noticed coming about recently, is that of a magnetic, hanging knife device.
+One option that I have noticed coming recently is that of a magnetic, hanging knife device.

-She didn’t put it up herself, but it was already there when she move in.
+She didn’t put it up herself, but it was already there when she moved in.

-- 8-inch chef's - Pretty much the most important knife of the bunch, and the knife that I certainly use the most for things like dicing and slicing an onion or other vegetables and meats.
+- 8 inch chef’s knife – Pretty much the most essential knife of the bunch, and the knife that I certainly use the most for things like dicing and slicing an onion or other vegetables and meats.

-- 10 inch slicing – When you are cutting through large amounts of meat, you want to use a long, slicing motion and this is exactly what the 10-inch slicer is for
+- 10 inch slicing – When you are cutting through large amounts of meat, you want to use a long, slicing motion, and this is precisely what the 10-inch slicer is for

-- 10-inch sharpening steel - Used to keep your shiny new Victorinox Forschner Kitchen Knife Block Set nice and sharp
+- 10 inch sharpening steel – Used to keep your shiny new Victorinox Fibrox Block Set nice and sharp

 - Slant hardwood block – To store your lovely set in!

-All the blades are a high-carbon, stainless steel which give the set a very strong and feel which is evident when you use them and also means that the edge stays sharper for longer.
+All of them are a high-carbon, stainless steel blade, which gives the set a solid and feel, which is evident when you use them and means that the edge stays sharper.

-This gives the Vitorinox set a high strength and balance.
+This gives this set a high strength and balance.

-The whole set are made around a black Fibrox handle which minimize wrist strain by giving the knives an ergonomic feel.
-If you have used a knife that is poorly deigned for any period of time; you will understand why good ergonomics is so important.
+The whole set is made around a black Fibrox handle, which minimizes wrist strain by giving the knives an ergonomic feel.
+If you have used a poorly designed blade for any period, you will understand why good ergonomics is so important.

-These is a very high quality product and so it comes with a lifetime warranty which should be an indication to just how well they have been crafted.
+They are a very high-quality product, so it comes with a lifetime warranty, which should indicate just how well they have been crafted.
 This does come with the stipulation that you need to wash the knives by hand.

-I understand that sometimes we just want to throw everything into the dishwasher, but you should really take extra time to care for these knives properly and I promise you that you will be rewarded with long life and a nice clean cut.
+I understand that sometimes we want to throw everything into the dishwasher, but you should take extra time to care for these knives correctly, and I promise you that you will be rewarded with long life and an excellent clean cut.

-In fact, Victorinox actually use a special tempering process that means the bald can be sharpened over an over without any discernible loss in performance.
+They use a unique tempering process that means the bald can be sharpened over and over without any discernible loss in performance.

-Regarding expectations on the performance of these knives, they have consistently great ratings the best rating even from professional chefs who have very high standards as you can imagine.
+Regarding expectations on these knives’ performance, they have consistently excellent ratings, the best rating even from professional chefs who have very high standards, as you can imagine.

 This could be seen as a bit of a downside because many cooks prefer a heavier, thicker blade when cutting.

-However let me tell you that if you cook a lot, are just starting to cook a lot, or will be cooking a lot in the future; a lighter blade is going to become your best friend.
+However, let me tell you that if you cook a lot, are just starting to cook a lot, or will be cooking a lot in the future, a lighter blade will become your best friend.

-I have used all sorts of kitchen knives throughout my cooking life, and whilst it is true that there is something satisfying about the look and feel of a ridiculously expensive Sabatier blade, if you just want to get things cut well without worrying whether you will break it it, the Victoinox set will win every time.
+I have used all sorts of kitchen knives throughout my cooking life.
+While it is true that something is satisfying about the look and feel of a ridiculously expensive Sabatier blade, if you want to get things cut well without worrying whether you will break it, the Victorinox set will win every time.

-As previously mentioned, the handles are made from a very durable Fibrox material that is long lasting.
+As previously mentioned, the handles are made from a very durable Fibrox material that is a long-lasting synthetic material.

-I will be the first to admit that the handles don’t look amazing and have a tendency to appear cheap on first glance, but on a closer inspection, you will see a quality of construction that is much more subtle.
+I will be the first to admit that the handles don’t look fantastic and have a tendency to appear cheap at first glance, but on a closer inspection, you will see a quality of construction that is much more subtle.

 What do I mean by that?

-They have a wonderful balance and help to guide your cutting to make it quicker and more precise.
+They have an outstanding balance, a comfortable grip, and help to guide your cutting to make it quicker and more precise.

-One thing to note is that the handles don’t have the Fibrox brand name anywhere, but rather have the Victorinox brand molded onto the handle.
+One thing to note is that the handles don’t have the Fibrox synthetic material brand name anywhere but rather have the Victorinox brand molded onto the handle.

-How to care for Your New Victorinox Knife Set
+How to care for Your New Victorinox Fibrox Knife Set

-By being able to keep on top of something as simple as being neat and tide, a chef is able to quickly and efficiently create works of culinary genius time after time.
+By being able to keep on top of something as simple as being neat and tidy, a chef can quickly and efficiently create works of culinary genius time after time.

 This cleanliness extends to their equipment as well.